 In the wild, goldfish will form large schools and feel safest when kept with other types of goldfish.
 A lonesome goldfish will not be as happy without being part of a small goldfish group.
 Some aquarists will house the aggressive goldfish alone without addressing the problem and finding a solution.
 This is one of the least effective methods and should be used as a last resort.

-11 Reasons Your Goldfish Is Aggressive (With Solutions)
+The 11 Reasons Your Goldfish Is Aggressive:

-1. Mating Behaviour
+1. Mating Behavior

 This is a natural occurrence amongst goldfish that are housed with opposite genders.
 Mating or spawning behavior consists of a male goldfish chasing the bottom of the female goldfish.
 In some cases, the female may chase the male.
 Mating behavior is common when the goldfish are ready to breed, and it can occur periodically.
 This not usually a cause of concern and should not happen very often.

 2. Small Living Space

 Goldfish can become stressed if they are kept in a bowl or vase.
 These are too small as appropriate living conditions and will not allow your goldfish to thrive.
 This can cause them to become aggressive and generally unfriendly towards their tank mates.
 They are feeling cramped and restless because of the small aquaria.
 Some tanks can also be too small or even too tall.
 Goldfish appreciate a tank that is rectangular in size and has a good amount of horizontal swimming room.